 The final destination on your river cruise to Italy is Mantua, which was home to artists Donatello and Mantegna, as well as the poet Virgil – making it another of our top six places to visit on one of our Italy cruises.
 It is in a stunning lakeside setting, with buildings displaying both Baroque and Neoclassical architecture.
 You can visit the Ducal Palace and explore its many courtyards and gardens, as well as enjoy the many paintings and sculptures inside.

 Mantegna was known as an artist who loved his independence, however, it was thanks to the patronage of Marchese di Mantova (Mantua), Ludovico Gonzaga, in 1459, that he created some of his best-known surviving work.
 That is, the Camera degli Sposi in the Palazzo Ducale in Mantua.
 In this famous artwork Mantegna created an illusion of depth with his three-dimensional perspective.
 The realistic quality of the work made it a highly influential example of this kind of art in the early Renaissance, and the legacy of Mantegna in Mantua lives on today.

 The Ducal Palace of Mantua

 Travel from Venice to Mantua (or vice versa!) and experience our top six places to visit aboard La Bella Vita.
-Highlights on this river cruise in Italy include visits to all the beautiful towns mentioned above, plus gourmet meals served by an onboard chef, daily private excursions, spacious en-suite cabins and so much more!
-Speak to a member of our Cruise Teams via our Contact Form for more information, or order your free copy of our brochure.
+Highlights of our cruises to Italy include visits to all the beautiful towns mentioned above, plus gourmet meals served by an onboard chef, daily private excursions, spacious en suite cabins and so much more!
+Speak to a member of our Italy cruises team via our Contact Form for more information, or order your free copy of our brochure.